nitin42/animate-components/docs/usage.md

 ```

-The animation component can takes these props:
+An animation component can takes these props:

 ### duration
 It defines seconds or milliseconds an animation takes to complete one cycle.